 But how could this lead to a diversity of species?
 It is estimated that more than eight million species live on our planet.
 Some species are newer than others, so that means they must have “appeared” at some point, right?

 What is a species

 But first, to understand how new species form, we must understand what species are.
 In biology, a species is a group of organisms that can interbreed with each other and produce fertile offspring.
 If two animals can’t produce offspring (or their offspring are sterile), we call them separate species.
 For example, a male lion would never sire a litter with a female domestic cat.
 They are distinct species, even though both are cats.

 Note that the organisms in question do not necessarily have to be animals.
-They can be plants or bacteria, for example.
+They can be plants, bacteria or viruses, for example.
 If two individuals can’t have offspring, they are distinct species.
 Complications arise when you look at species that reproduce asexually.
-However, I won’t go in details here and shall cover the topic in a separate article.
+However, I won’t go in details here and cover the topic in a separate article.

 The main point is that a species is a group of organisms that mate exclusively within that group, but not with others.
 So, the question is: how can an organism give birth to an organism that does not mate with its conspecifics?

 If you are seeking a quick answer: new species evolve when two groups of one species get separated.
 Both groups continue to evolve independently from each other, and, if they remain separated for millions of years, they can become distinct species.

 For a dramatic example, remember how South America and Africa drifted away from each other over the past 200 million years.
 It’s how the Atlantic Ocean came into existence and got wider as the years went by.
 I mean, as the millions of years went by.

 The gap between the two continents got larger and larger, and fewer and fewer animals could get from one continent to the other.
 Land animals can’t cross it today.
 What happened to animals who lived on either side of the ocean?
 They continued to evolve, but independently on both sides.

 There can be different types of barriers that separate populations and form new species: